 Another thing to keep in mind: don’t pick a color palette just because it’s trendy.
-Bright yellow may have been one of Pantone’s 2021 Colors of the Year, but if you hate warm colors, you’ll just be miserable.
+Peach might be Pantone’s 2024 Color of the Year, but if you hate the shade, you’ll just be miserable.
 Go with colors you enjoy!

 Even with the above tips in mind, it can still seem mind-boggling to choose from such an array of hues.
 If you’re feeling overwhelmed, here’s how to pick wedding colors from the vast array of options available.

 Look to Your Venue for Wedding Color Inspiration